-- Perimeter repeats use perimeters more than once.
+- Drawing order when the repeat count of infills or perimeters is larger than 1, this parameter is used how to interleave drawings of infills vs. perimeters.
+When "Infill First, Interleave" or "Perimeters First, Interleave" is selected, drawing infills will be interleaved with drawing perimeters, starting with infills or perimeters respectively.
+When "All Infill First" or "All Perimeters First" is selected, all repeats of infill (or perimeters) are being drawn first before the repeats of perimeters (or infills) are being drawn.
+The other parameter that impacts the ordering of repeated models is "Repeated scanning strategy". - Perimeter repeats use perimeters more than once.
 The amount of perimeters used is defined via this parameter.
 The lines are printed one after another.
 Using more than one perimeter can strengthen models and improve details while using powders that require a high amount of energy.
 Most effective on rubber like materials, - Infill repeats use infill more than once.
 The amount of infill used is defined by this parameter.
 The Lines are printed one after another.
 Using more than one infill can strengthen models while using powders that require a high amount of energy.
-Most effective on rubber like materials, - Number of perimeters number of perimeters around the infill.
+Most effective on rubber like materials, - Infill direction choose the desired angle of approach of the laser. - Repeated scanning strategy when the repeat count of infills or perimeters is larger than 1, this parameter is used to decide how to order repeated drawings of models.
+When "Repeat whole layer" is selected, then all the models will be printed once before we repeat drawing them again.
+When "Repeat each model" is selected, each model will be printed as many times as requested before we start printing another model.
+The order of drawing repeated infills vs. perimeters is controlled by the "Drawing order" parameter. - Number of perimeters number of perimeters around the infill.
 While using more then 1 perimeter, each line is printed closer to the model center with an offset defined by the offset between perimeters parameter,